gawsalya/Tasty_Truck_Treats/pipeline/README.md

 - main.py -- python script containing the main script to run `python3 main.py`

-- clean_database.sh -- contains the script to clear the database out `bash clean_database.sh`

 - functions_for_etl.py -- contains the functions required for extract, transform and load in the main.py script
 - charts.ipynb -- jupyter notebook containing a few examples of graphs that are made using seaborn and pandas